I used to worry about money constantly.

 If you’ve worried for a long time, then that thought pattern has become a habit.
 It has become familiar to feel anxious about money.

 It can be transformed, but you have to make the choice to do so.
-So let me ask you: Are you ready to transform your relationship with money?

 How to Stop Worrying About Money – Video